aditya25022001/aditya25022001/README.md

 - 👋 Hi, I’m @aditya25022001
-- 👀 I’m interested in Javascript and python basically web development that too frontend (currently)
+- 👀 I’m interested in Full Stack Development majorly in MEAN/MERN Stack, but I'm open to learn 👓
-- 🌱 I’m currently learning ReactJs and NodeJs (the MERN stack)
+- 🌱 I’m currently learning React Native to spread my knowledge in Android/iOS development
 - 💞️ I’m looking to collaborate on anything , just want a chance to perform on any real world problem and contribute to it.
 - 📫 How to reach me
       *  mail : adityaubale63@gmail.com